 Disclaimer: What follows is not an endorsement or justification of the president and his actions but an explanation of what is happening versus what is being reported.

 Despite only being at the mid-point in June, this has been an active month for fake news reports.
 Increasingly, our nation’s most prominent news outlets are presenting facts in a manner that seems to be intentionally misleading … hence the popular accusation, “fake news.”
 Although our natural tendency may be to dismiss this as being frivolous and unnecessarily controversial, it may surprise us to discover that there are significant spiritual implications to this trend.
-These are addressed in my latest short book, titled The Fake News Epidemic and Its Perilous Trajectory which extensively documents a pattern of fake news reports in prominent media sources.
+These are addressed in my latest book, titled Culture of Lies: Understanding Fake News and Its Spiritual Ramifications which extensively documents a pattern of fake news reports in prominent media sources.
 For now, however, let’s limit our attention to three examples of “fake news” this month.

 - Political bias did not impact the FBI investigation of Hillary Clinton

 Following the release of an Inspector General’s (IG) report on the FBI investigation of Hillary Clinton, the media reported that former FBI director James Comey’s actions flouted the department’s norms and were “extraordinary and insubordinate” but that the IG concluded that Comey’s actions were not politically motivated.
 Furthermore, they affirmed FBI director Christopher Wray’s statement, “This report did not find any evidence of political bias or improper considerations actually impacting the investigation under review.”